 The Small Things

 The Small Things is a blog that covers everything from hair and beauty tips to lifestyle advice and products.
 Their site features large photos that draw you into each blog post, and simple script fonts provide a sweet, homey feel.
 The static menu at the top of the page makes it easy to navigate anywhere on the site.

 The TED Blog

-TED Talks have gained wild popularity thanks to their ability to distill complex ideas down into approachable lectures.
-Their blog maintains the TED branding with simple color schemes and a lot of white space.
+TED Talks have gained wild popularity thanks to their ability to distil complex ideas down into approachable lectures.
+Their blog maintains the TED branding with simple colour schemes and a lot of white space.
 But when you scroll past the initial banner, you have access to dozens of blog posts covering a wide range of topics.